spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/career-development/index.html.md

 ### Gearing Ratios
 It is intended that gearing ratios not become overly complicated.
 In support of this, there is a default gearing ratio which can be assumed by all product groups.
 As long as this default supports the product group mission, nothing further is required.
-* One Staff Software Engineer reports to an Engineering Manager (a manager of ICs)
+* One Staff Software Engineer reports to an Engineering Manager+ (a manager of ICs)
 * One Principal Engineer reports to a Senior Manager+ (a manager of managers)
 * One Distinguished Engineer reports to Director+
 * One Engineering Fellow reports to VP+